-The September 2020 preliminary parcel list contained 99 parcels covering 152,125 acres for the September 2020 Competitive Oil and Gas Lease Sale (lease sale) and are located on public lands administered by the BLM Fillmore Field Office (FFO), Moab Field Office (MbFO), Price Field Office (PFO), Richfield Field Office (RFO), and Vernal Field Office (VFO), as described in Appendix A.
+The September 2020 preliminary parcel list contained 99 parcels covering 152,125 acres for the September 2020 Competitive Oil and Gas Lease Sale (lease sale) and are located on public lands administered by the BLM FFO, Moab Field Office (MbFO), PFO, RFO, and VFO.
+The June 2020 preliminary parcel list contained 4 parcels covering 4,376.50 acres for the September 2020 Competitive Oil and Gas Lease Sale (lease sale) and are located on public lands administered by the BLM Moab Field Office.
+When combined with the four MbFO parcels from the June Sale, 103 parcels were being considered in the September Lease Sale.